btmxh/blog/content/posts/backprop-1/index.md

 This might seem trivial, but I was truly shocked once I realize operations like trace (\( \operatorname{tr} \)) and transpose are (\( \cdot^T \)) are linear.
-It turns out that those operations actually belong to the class of easiest operations to differentiate!
+It turns out that those operations actually belong to the easiest class of operations to differentiate!

 ## The heart of Backpropagation: the Chain Rule

+In Calculus, the **Chain Rule** is probably one of the most differentiation rules.
+It let us find the derivative of a composite function, which effectively allow us to differentiate any function.

+For Backpropagation, the Chain Rule is oftenly considered the **heart** of this algorithm.
+Backpropagation operates on multi-layer perceptrons, which could be thought of as the composition of multiple much simpler functions.

-The Chain Rule can be stated as follows.
+Hence, we need a Chain Rule for Fréchet differentiation.
+Its statement is as follows.

 Given functions \( f: U \to V, g: V \to W \) with \( U, V \) and \( W \) being normed vector spaces.
 For some \( \mathbf{x} \in U \), if \( K \) is the derivative of \( f \) at \( \mathbf{x} \),